dannyhp1/matching-game/README.md

 # Features
 - Users can click on the same card (the card will just reflip).
 - When the user completes a match, a sound will play.

-# Future Plans
-- Upon completion of the game, users will be prompted on whether they want to play again or not.
-- Add a timer to the game.
-  - Allow the user to select the difficulty, timer decreases as difficulty increases.
-- Expand the game to having more cards.